raventid/write-you-async-for-a-great-good/README.md

 - Chapter 4: Let's build it.
 Our first async application in plain Ruby.
 - Chapter 5: Prior art.
 EventMachine.
 - Chapter 6: EventMachine evolution.
 Fibers.
 - Chapter 7: Alternative approaches.
 Revactor, Celluloid, nio4r and others.
+Midori and Ruby 3 evolution.
 - Chapter 8: Modern age Async.
 Ruby 3.
 Ractors and the future of Ruby async.
 - Chapter 9: Let's build it 2.
 Using fibers as our core abstraction.
 - Chapter 10: Let's implement asynchronous TCP.